4t0m/app-academy-projects/README.md

 # jQuery Lite

-Implementation of the following jQuery features, using vanilla JavaScript:
+Implementation of various jQuery features using vanilla JavaScript.